 Section 1.
 Elected Officers

 b.
-Four (4) Regional Representatives shall be elected by the Voting Delegates of the Secondary and Postsecondary Divisions at the Fall Leadership Conference.
+Four (4) Representatives shall be elected by the Voting Delegates of the Secondary and Postsecondary divisions at the Fall Leadership Conference.

 Section 2.
 A State HOSA Advisor shall be appointed by the State Supervisor of the Health Careers Education Division.
 The State Advisor shall serve as the business manager of HOSA.